SavannaMoss/onCourse/README.md

 # onCourse

-A website for students to manage courses they have taken and specific General Education credits they need to graduate on time.
+Utilizing MySQL, PHP, and the Bootstrap framework to develop a website for students to manage courses they have taken and specific General Education credits they need to graduate on time.